Electrode-iOS/ELWebService/README.md

 service
   .GET("/brewers")
   .setQueryParameters(["state" : "New York"])
-  .responseJSON { (json: AnyObject, response: URLResponse?) in
+  .responseJSON { (json: Any, response: URLResponse?) in
     // process response as JSON
   }
   .resume()